 Gabby Angeloro (Math 2018) participated in the Budapest Semesters in Mathematics (BSM) in the 2017 spring semester.
 Initiated by Paul Erdős, László Lovasz, and Vera T. Sós, the BSM provides a unique opportunity for North American undergraduates to study under the tutelage of eminent Hungarian scholars. ( more details)

-Douglas Knowles (Math 2015) and Professor Aaron Heap published the paper Tile Number and Space-Efficient Knot Mosaics in the Journal of Knot Theory and Its Ramnifications.
+Douglas Knowles (Math 2015) and Professor Aaron Heap published the paper Tile Number and Space-Efficient Knot Mosaics in the Journal of Knot Theory and Its Ramifications.
 Douglas is currently pursuing a PhD in Mathematics at Dartmouth College.

-Professor Lisa Smith was a recipient of a 2018 SUNY Chancellor's Awards for Excellence in Teaching.
+Lecturer Lisa Smith was a recipient of a 2018 SUNY Chancellor's Awards for Excellence in Teaching.
 The Chancellor's awards are SUNY-level honors conferred to acknowledge and provide system-wide recognition for consistently superior professional achievement and to encourage the ongoing pursuit of excellence.
 Congratulations Professor Smith!

 Gena Driscoll Brantley (Math 2019) was selected as a SUNY Geneseo Presidential Scholar for 2018-2019.
 Presidential Scholars at SUNY Geneseo are top-achieving members of the senior class who exemplify Geneseo's institutional values and assist the Provost and President in promoting academic excellence on campus.